 Congratulations to our 2020 Call for Scores Winners, Harriet Steinke and Alex Stephenson, and to Wenbin Lyu for an honorable mention!
-This year’s works were judged by composer-in-residence Kati Agocs, associate artistic director Jon Cziner, and artistic director Paul Frucht.
-Harriet’s and Alex’s works will be performed on a CIMF Artist Concert during the 20-21 season or during the summer of 2021.
-Read more about them and their works below and stay tuned for an announcement this fall about our 2021 Call for Scores!
+Their works were judged by composer-in-residence Kati Agocs, composition program faculty and composer Jon Cziner, and artistic director Paul Frucht.
+Harriet’s and Alex’s works will be performed on a CIMF Artist Concert during the 2021 festival in August.
+Read more about them and their works below.

 Harriet Steinke, Composer

 Harriet Steinke is an American composer from Detroit, Michigan.
 Her music has premiered across the U.S., with recent projects including commissions from Detroit Chamber Winds & Strings, Pro Musica Detroit, the Wichita Falls Youth Symphony Orchestra (Wichita Falls, TX), the Women’s Wind Ensemble (Greensboro, NC), the piano sextet Grand Band (NYC), and the Tanglewood Music Center (Lenox, MA).
 She has received awards from the American Prize and the American Composers Forum and fellowships from the Norfolk New Music Workshop, Soundstreams Composer Workshop (now RBC Bridges), and Tanglewood.